lucidrains/phenaki-pytorch/README.md

 - <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work on cutting edge artificial intelligence research

+- <a href="https://huggingface.co/">🤗 Huggingface</a> for their amazing transformers and accelerate library

 ## Todo

 - [x] pass mask probability into maskgit and auto-mask and get cross entropy loss